Travelling with Baby and Toddler Checklist contains affiliate links.

-Prior to having Olive, I had limited knowledge of baby travel essentials.
+Prior to having Olive, I had limited knowledge of what would need to be on a travelling with baby and toddler checklist.
 For child-free me, travel essentials had included a silk eye-mask, hours of downloaded Netflix and some cosy, fluffy socks.

 For a long time, I was that traveller who would watch with pity as sweaty parents struggled past with their mountain of suitcases and baby paraphernalia.
 Smugly pushing along my small carry-on suitcase, I’d feel a little bad as parents wrangled bulky items onto the ‘oversized luggage belt’ and sorted through piles of emergency nappies.